ReScience/ReScience-submission/article/Larisch-2018.md

 ```

 The code below shows the definition of neuron model equations in ANNarchy.
-As in the Matlab source code, we use a counter variable to control the behavior of the membrane potential for time steps after a spike together with the ANNarchy own 'if' statement.
+As in the Matlab source code, we use a counter variable to control the behavior of the membrane potential for time steps after a spike, together with the ANNarchy own 'if' statement.
-With that we can add the necessary $3.462$ on the membrane potential one step after the spike,
+With that we can add the necessary $3.462 mV$ on the membrane potential one step after the spike,
 and set to $-49.5 mV$ after the second time step with the additionally changes.

 ``` python